 This condition is caused by reflux of acid and gastric juices into the lower esophagus, which does not have a similar protective lining to acid just as the stomach.
 Occasionally, reflux of pancreatic secretions may occur, giving rise to alkaline esophagitis.
 The underlying cause of this condition is an incompetent lower esophageal sphincter.
 This incompetence is aggravated in conditions of obesity, pregnancy, and smoking.
 Further aggravating circumstances include drinking carbonated drinks, eating spicy foods, and ingesting large quantities of non-steroidal anti-inflammatories.
 An increased incidence of gastritis and peptic ulcer disease occurs with GERD.

-The first step in treating GERD is to find the cause of the problem.
+The first step in managing GERD is to find the cause of the problem.
 This will be done through taking a detailed history as well as appropriate blood tests.
-The doctor will then put together a treatment plan that may include an adjusted lifestyle plan, suggested diet, supplements, and possible IV therapies.
+The doctor will then put together a management plan that may include an adjusted lifestyle plan, suggested diet, supplements, and possible IV therapies.

 This condition arises secondary to intolerance to a protein called gluten found in wheat, barley, rye, oats, spelt and kamut.
 Inflammation of the bowel wall occurs, which results in mal-absorption.
 Paradoxically, patients with this condition may exhibit weight gain or difficulty in losing weight.
 This condition may mask many other disorders such as chronic fatigue, fibromyalgia, chronic sinusitis, asthma, and an allergic syndrome.
 Most of these symptoms can be attributable to chronic inflammation.